reiinakano/arbitrary-image-stylization-tfjs/README.md

 This demo could not have been done without the following:

-* Authors of the [arbitrary image stylization](https://arxiv.org/abs/1705.06830) paper.
+* Authors of the [arbitrary style transfer](https://arxiv.org/abs/1705.06830) paper.
-* The Magenta repository for [arbitrary image stylization](https://github.com/tensorflow/magenta/tree/master/magenta/models/arbitrary_image_stylization).
+* The Magenta repository for [arbitrary style transfer](https://github.com/tensorflow/magenta/tree/master/magenta/models/arbitrary_image_stylization).
 * Authors of [the MobileNet-v2 paper](https://arxiv.org/abs/1801.04381).
 * Authors of the paper describing [neural network knowledge distillation](https://arxiv.org/abs/1503.02531).
 * The [TensorFlow.js library](https://js.tensorflow.org).